-The small mass of fluid contained within the elemental volume inside the C.V. is .
+The small fluid mass contained within the elemental volume inside the C.V. is .
 Hence, the total mass inside the C.V. is

 noting that the minus sign represents the decrease of mass, i.e., what is leaving the C.V.

-This latter equation is called the continuity equation for a dynamic fluid flow, in this case, in the integral form.
+This latter equation is called the continuity equation for a fluid flow, in this case, in the integral or control volume form.
 It is a general equation valid for three-dimensional, unsteady flows and applies to all types of flows, e.g., compressible or incompressible, viscous or inviscid.
 In addition, it can be used to relate aerodynamic phenomena over a finite region of the flow, e.g., the properties of the flow as it comes into and leaves the specified control volume.
-The unknowns in the equation may include the flow velocities and the density of the flow.
+The unknowns in the equation may include the flow velocities and the flow density.